trollkuro/trollkuro/README.md

 - managed small team of testers
 - allocated tasks to members of the QA team
-- planned the testing process, and agreed on timelines and deadlines.
+- planned the testing process, and agreed on timelines and deadlines
+- and, of course, manual testing of high load web applications and web-services

 #### My main technology stack is: